 - Grease the inside of a very large bowl and set it aside.

 - Set aside 1 cup of flour.
 To the bowl of a stand mixer, add all of the remaining ingredients in the order written.
 Using the flat mixing paddle, beat the ingredients together for 5 minutes, stopping to scrape the sides as needed.
 Add the remaining flour as needed until the dough is firm, not runny.

 - Switch to the dough hook and knead at medium speed for 5 minutes.
 Transfer the dough to the greased bowl and cover it tightly with greased cling wrap or a clean tea towel.
 Refrigerate the dough for at least 2 hours and up to 5 days before baking.

 - For one loaf, remove half the dough from the bowl.
 Shape it into a log and place it in a greased loaf pan.
 For 8 rolls, grease a pie pan and shape the dough into eight 1-inch balls.
 Arrange these around the edges of the pan, one inch apart, with one in the very center.

 - Lightly cover the pan with greased cling wrap and let the dough rise until almost doubled.
 At room temperature, this can take 4 hours.
 Placing it in a warm spot reduces the rising time to 2 hours.

 - When the rising time is almost over, preheat the oven to 350°F / 177°C. Bake the loaf for 40 minutes (30 minutes for rolls) then check for doneness.
 It is ready when the crust is golden brown and a thermometer inserted into the center reads 190°F / 88°C.

 - Remove from oven and place the pan on a rack.
 For loaves, wait 5 minutes then gently turn the loaf onto the rack to finish cooling.
 Allow rolls to cool in pan.

-- Use remaining dough within 4 days following same directions for rising and baking.
+- Use the remaining dough within 5 days, following the same directions for rising and baking.